Looking for the best grammar checker to use in 2020?

 Today, I rely on this tool and Grammarly the most for editing my work.

-I use Grammarly to check my articles and book chapters for mistakes.
+I use grammarly web to check my articles and book chapters for mistakes.
 I also paste second and third drafts into Hemingway Editor while self-editing.

-Hemingway Editor highlights complex sentences in red, instances of the passive voice in green and adverbs and blue.
-Deciding what to fix or ignore is down to your taste and writing style.
+- Hemingway Editor highlights complex sentences in red, instances of the passive voice in green and adverbs in blue.
+Deciding which sentence structure to fix or ignore is down to your taste and writing style.

-I use these highlights to identify what to find and fix while self-editing.
+I use the highlights feature to identify what to find and fix while self-editing.